ScreenLightTableLamp/privacy-policy/README.md

 ## Privacy Policy

-AppsWave built the Screen Light Table Lamp app as a Freemium app.
+AppsWave built this Screen Light Table Lamp app as a Freemium app.
 This SERVICE is provided by AppsWave at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.